The Wheel of Consent is a communication tool.

 Can’t believe how stupidly worried I was

 Writhing in ecstasy How could I forget that massage?
-You had me writhing on the massage t in aable state of utter ecstasy, while I was given free range to admire and stroke that fantastic, hairy body of yours!
+You had me writhing on the massage futon in a state of utter ecstasy!
 Something I’m not likely to ever forget…which is why I would like a repeat visit - D

-Writhing on the massage table in a state of utter ecstasy!
+Writhing on the massage futon in a state of utter ecstasy!